rhysd/vim.wasm/README.md

 `keydown` event.
 JavaScript in main thread catches the event and store keydown information to a shared memory buffer.

-The shared memory buffer is shared with the worker thread.
-Vim gets user input by polling the shared memory buffer via JavaScript's `Atomics` API.
+The buffer is shared with the worker thread.
+Vim waits and gets the keydown information by polling the shared memory buffer via JavaScript's `Atomics` API.
 When key information is found in the buffer, it loads the information and calculates key sequence.
 Via JS to Wasm API thanks to emscripten, the sequence is added to Vim's input buffer in Wasm.

-The sequence in input buffer is processed in core editer logic (update buffer, screen, ...).
+The sequence in input buffer is processed by core editer logic (update buffer, screen, ...).
 Due to the updates, some draw events happen such as draw text, draw rects, scroll regions, ...